 The data presented in Understanding Our Community are resources which the Authority anticipates will be used to continue to inform our Urban Grant Program and where to focus our Community Engagement efforts.
 We also hope these resources will spark new ideas in the community on ways to bring more nature access to the residents for whom it will bring the most benefit, thereby making nature access more equitable in our region.

-The Authority will utilize Phase II as a strategic investment prioritization tool to inspire new projects and strategic partnerships that will provide meaningful opportunities for community engagement and community action to reduce barriers to accessing nature.
+The Authority will utilize Phase II as a strategic investment prioritization tool to inspire new projects and strategic partnerships.
+This tool will provide meaningful opportunities for community engagement and community action to reduce barriers to accessing nature.
 The Authority hopes that the information gathered will propel efforts and motivate new partnerships to expand opportunities that bring more nature-based benefits to our urban communities.
 In doing so, the Open Space Authority will serve its community while also acting as a model to conservation organizations across the country.